jorisvandenbossche/course-python-data/notebooks/python_recap/02-functions-use.md

 ---

-> This notebook is based on material of the [*Python Scientific Lecture Notes*](https://scipy-lectures.github.io/), and the [*Software Carptentry: Programming with Python course*](https://swcarpentry.github.io/python-novice-gapminder).
+> This notebook is based on material of the [*Python Scientific Lecture Notes*](https://scipy-lectures.github.io/), the [*Software Carptentry: Programming with Python gapminder course*](https://swcarpentry.github.io/python-novice-gapminder) and the [*Software Carptentry: Programming with Python inflammation course*](https://swcarpentry.github.io/python-novice-inflammation/).

 ## Introduction